libsemigroups/libsemigroups/README.rst

   conda, the python bindings and many helpful conversations and suggestions.
 - `M. Torpey`_ contributed to the congruences code in the v0.0.1 to v0.6.7.
-- `M. Tsalakou`_ contributed to the Knuth-Bendix implementation, related algorithms for the class `ActionDigraph`, and to the implementation of the `Kambites` class.
+- `M. Tsalakou`_ contributed to the Knuth-Bendix implementation, related algorithms for the class `ActionDigraph`, to the implementation of the `Kambites` class, and to the `Sims1` class.

 .. _R.
 Cirpons:
 .. _F.
 Hivert: https://www.lri.fr/~hivert/